luisdiogo2071317/azure-docs.pt-pt/articles/azure-resource-manager/resource-group-template-functions-logical.md

 ## <a name="not"></a>não
 `not(arg1)`

-Converte o valor booleano para o valor oposto.
+Converte o valor booleano para seu valor oposta.

 ### <a name="parameters"></a>Parâmetros